aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 Having an `Allow` to a particular API operation from the Role (i.e. Session Policy) does not necessarily imply that API operation will succeed.
 As depicted above, **Deny** may result due to another evaluation stage in the logic; for example a restrictive permission boundary or an explicit `Deny` at the Resource or SCP (account) level.
 SCPs are used extensively as a guardrailing mechanism in the Architecture, and are discussed in a later section.

 ###	Root Authorization
-Root credentials for individual accounts in an AWS organization may be created on demand via a password reset process on the unique account email address; however, the Accelerator architecture specifically denies this via SCP.
+Root credentials for individual accounts in an AWS organization may be created on demand via a password reset process on the unique account email address; however, the *AWS Secure Environment Architecture* specifically denies this via SCP.
 Root credentials authorize all actions for all AWS services and for all resources in the account (except anything denied by SCPs).
 There are some actions which only root has the capability to perform which are found within the [AWS online documentation][root].
 These are typically rare operations (e.g. creation of X.509 keys), and should not be required in the normal course of business.
 Any root credentials, if ever they need to be created, should be handled with extreme diligence, with U2F MFA enabled.

 ### Service Roles
 A service role is an IAM Role that a service assumes to perform actions in an account on the user’s behalf.
 When a user sets up AWS service environments, the user must define an IAM Role for the service to assume.
 This service role must include all the permissions that are required for the service to access the AWS resources that it needs.
 Service roles provide access only within a single account and cannot be used to grant access to services in other accounts.
 Users can create, modify, and delete a service role from within the IAM service.
 For example, a user can create a role that allows Amazon Redshift to access an Amazon S3 bucket on the user’s behalf and then load data from that bucket into an Amazon Redshift cluster.
 In the case of SSO, during the process in which AWS SSO is enabled, the AWS Organizations service grants AWS SSO the necessary permissions to create subsequent IAM Roles.

 ### Service Control Policies

-Service Control Policies are a key preventative control recommended by the Accelerator Architecture.
+Service Control Policies are a key preventative control recommended by the *AWS Secure Environment Architecture*.
 It is crucial to note that SCPs, by themselves, never _grant_ permissions.
 They are most often used to `Deny` certain actions at a root, OU, or account level within an AWS Organization.
 Since `Deny` always overrides `Allow` in the IAM policy evaluation logic, SCPs can have a powerful effect on all principals in an account, and can wholesale deny entire categories of actions irrespective of the permission policy attached to the principal itself - even the root user of the account.

 SCPs follow an inheritance pattern from the root of the Organization: